 Basic term life insurance coverage is provided automatically at no cost to immediate and deferred annuitants and eligible survivors through the State Employees Group Insurance Program.
 Immediate annuitants and certain survivors may purchase Optional Life insurance coverage.
-All premiums for Optional Life insurance coverage are at the member's expense.
+All contributions for Optional Life insurance coverage are at the member's expense.
 Rates are published each year in the Benefit Choice Options booklet.

-- Basic Life.
+- ◆ Basic Life.
 Term coverage amounts vary see eligibility in this section. - Member Optional Life.
 Options vary see eligibility in this section.
-Any amount requested above four times the Basic Life amount will require satisfactory evidence of insurability. - Accidental Death and Dismemberment (AD&D).
-Accidental Death and Dismemberment (AD&D) is available to members in either (1) an amount equal to their Basic Life amount, or (2) the combined amount of their Basic and Member Optional Life, subject to a total maximum of five times the Basic Life insurance amount or \$3,000,000, whichever is less. - Spouse Life.
-Term coverage amounts vary see eligibility in this section.
+Any amount requested above four times the Basic Life amount will require satisfactory statement of health. - ◆ Accidental Death and Dismemberment (AD&D).
+Accidental Death and Dismemberment (AD&D) is available to members in either (1) an amount equal to their Basic Life amount, or (2) the combined amount of their Basic and Member Optional Life, subject to a total maximum of five times the Basic Life insurance amount or \$3,000,000, whichever is less. - ◆ Spouse Life.
+Term coverage of \$10,000 for members spouse under 60 years of age and \$5,000 coverage for those members spouse 60 and over.
 Spouse Life applies to civil union partners, but does not apply to domestic partners. - ◆ Child Life.
 Term coverage of \$10,000 per child.
-Once a member elects Child Life coverage for one child, all eligible, MBSC-reported, dependent children age 25 and under will have Guaranteed Issue Child Life coverage, except individuals enrolled in the Other category.
+Once a member elects Child Life coverage for one child, all eligible, MBSC-reported, dependent children age 26 and under will have Guaranteed Issue Child Life coverage, except individuals enrolled in the Other category.
 Children in the Disabled category are eligible for life coverage as long as they continue to meet eligibility requirements.